A series of symposia on the art, architecture and craft of the Eucharist

 Chaired by Ben Quash and David Stancliffe

-A bus will take delegates to Ushaw* College at 4pm where there will be a Service of Benediction in St Cuthbert's Chapel and a chance to view the College's other chapels.
+After tea, a bus will take delegates to Ushaw College at 4pm where there will be a Service of Benediction in St Cuthbert's Chapel and a chance to view the College's other chapels.

 Overnight accommodation is available to book at Ushaw.

-At Ushaw: 11am Keynote lecture: Eucharist, Matter, Transformation
+11am Keynote lecture: Eucharist, Matter, Transformation

 Dr David Grumett, author of Material Eucharist, offers an exploration of how the art of the Eucharist sustains and renews bodies, culture and the whole world.

-12pm Claire Marsland, Curator at Ushaw College:
+12pm Claire Marsland, Curator at Ushaw College, will give a lecture with items from the collection:

-At Durham Cathedral: 2pm Jan Graffius, Curator of the Old Chapel Museum at Stonyhurst College:
+2pm Jan Graffius, Curator of the Old Chapel Museum at Stonyhurst College:

 The Sacred Bleeding Host of Dijon: beholding the Eucharist in art through the Stonyhurst College Collections.

-3pm Simon Oliver, Van Mildaert Professor of Divinity at Durham University and Residentiary Canon at Durham Cathedral
+3pm Simon Oliver, Van Mildaert Professor of Divinity at Durham University and Residentiary Canon at Durham Cathedral on The Eucharist, the Gift and the Meaning of Food.

 The symposium will end with a Eucharist celebrated in the Galilee Chapel of Durham Cathedral at 4.30 on Saturday 8 September.